-Have you recently had a new furnace put in and are now having a strange smell?
-You're not alone, because plenty of other homeowners also have this happen at first.
-Let’s review what’s leading to this smell, and when you can expect it to subside, as well as three other furnace smells you shouldn’t disregard.
+Have you recently had a new furnace put in and are now noticing a strange smell?
+You’re not alone, because plenty of other homeowners also experience this at first.
+Let’s review what’s leading to this smell, and when you can anticipate it to go away, as well as three other furnace smells you shouldn’t neglect.

 Why Your New Furnace Smells